England Ireland Find Havens

 Image: Michael Harpur

-By night, advancing less than ½ a mile in a north-eastward direction from the Fairway Light-buoy, and the directional light, bearing 041° T, of Hurst Point Light is then picked up to lead up through the seaward end of the channel.
+By night, advancing less than ½ miles northeastward from the Fairway Light buoy, places a vessel in range of the entrance's directional light, bearing 041° T, of Hurst Point Light, showing Iso.
+White, which leads up through the channel's path from the seaward end of the channel.

 Hurst Castle and the prominent Hurst Point Light